 When I first started making kombucha I started small, with this Basic Kombucha recipe.
-However, I quickly realized I needed more kombucha, more frequently and wanted to try the continuous method, which is so much easier!
+However, I quickly realized I needed more kombucha, more frequently and started to make continuous kombucha, which is so much easier!

 Since we are only 2 people in the house at this point, I didn’t need to make 5 gallons at a time (see this method for larger amounts you can find here by a blogger with a large family).